Have you had to overcome obstacles to implementing student centered learning techniques?

 This year the entire school is going to the Four Blocks Balanced Literacy

 Model for teaching language arts.
-It advocates heterogeneous grouping, so
+It advocates heterogeneous grouping,

 they won't have to "sacrifice" any kids to my noisy room.
 Ha!